tjyuyao/ice-learn/docs/documents/llutil.argparser.md

 as_dict(maybe_element, key)
 ```

-Helper function: regularize input into a dict.
+helps to regularize input into a dict.

 if `maybe_element` is not a dict, will return a dict with single